 IRAs offer tax advantages for long-term retirement planning.
-The 2 most common types of IRAs are traditional IRAs and Roth IRAs.
+The two types of IRAs are traditional IRAs and Roth IRAs.
 Earnings in these accounts can accumulate either tax-deferred or tax-free.
 Also, you can deduct traditional IRA contributions.

 Wages, salaries, and tips